-One of those very useful places with long opening hours, they do a very nice breakfast at weekends (including very good coffee and irresistible Danish pastries) and an all-day menu from 12-7pm, including a meal deal for two with wine.
+They do a very nice breakfast at weekends (including good coffee and irresistible Danish pastries) and an all-day menu from 12-7pm, often including a meal deal for two with wine.

-Lunchtime menus offer a good choice and, although visitors expecting an almost seaside restaurant to major in fish may be disappointed as it a relatively minor role, this is covered in the main menu by the 'fish of the day’ option - which is just that as it literally features whatever the fish man brings.
+Menus offer a good choice and, although visitors expecting an almost seaside restaurant to major in fish may be disappointed as it plays a relatively minor role, this is covered in the main menu by the 'fish of the day’ option and there may be additional daily specials too.

 And the seafood offered is very tempting - crab with toast and celeriac remoulade makes a lovely starter, for example, and a speciality main dish is Portavogie prawns & tarragon, with Mornay sauce and duchess potatoes.